 Inside: Preschool Name Matching Games and Activities.

 Name activities are currently our jam.
-Especially with my 2.5-year-old.
+Especially with my middle child.

 Slow and steady you will always see progress when your preschooler shows interest.

 Where is your name?

 All are super important fundamentals of preschool education.

 This is also a simple way you can practice at home AND have some time to get breakfast going.

 By Kindergarten, children will begin to be asked to recognize that spoken words are represented in written language by specific sequences of letters.

 So let's get started!